-Throughout Britain and Ireland, the Full breakfast is famous.
-It is not now eaten every day but saved for weekends and vacations.
-The term full comes from the fact the breakfast is, well, full of different food stuff as you can read about below.
-Full Breakfast is served, as you would expect at breakfast time but is also popular at throughout the day, often replacing lunch.
-Rarely is it eaten every day of the week, reserved instead for the weekend or on vacation in hotels and Bed and Breakfasts, where no stay would be complete without one.
+Throughout Britain and Ireland, the full breakfast is well known.
+It is not usually eaten every day but saved for weekends and holidays.
+The term "full" comes from the fact the breakfast is, well, full of different foods.
+Full breakfast is served, as you would expect at breakfast time but is also popular throughout the day, often replacing lunch.
+It is particularly popular in bed and breakfasts, where no stay would be complete without one.

-The origins of the breakfast are unclear and believed to originate in the rural England as a sustaining meal to carry workers through a long morning.
+The origins of the breakfast are unclear and believed to have originated in rural England as a sustaining meal to carry workers through a long morning.

 Variations Throughout the U.K.